TheInfiniteKind/moneydance_open/python_scripts/net_account_balances/net_account_balances_readme.txt

                  WARNING: You can enter an FORMULA with no accounts selected in the picklist.
 The formula will try to resolve.
 BUT if you refer to @this or this row's tag, then you will probably get an invalid result!

+                 WARNING: If you don't refer to @this in a row's formula you will get a warning.
+To hide the warning, either a) disable warnings for that row, or b) specify @nothis anywhere within the formula.
+                          The '@nothis' is simply a marker to disable the warning.
+It gets excluded from the formula.

                  WARNING: NEVER use currency signs or commas in numbers, only use '.' as the decimal place!